raiValek/CarND-Behavioral-Cloning-P3/README.md

 Cropped Image

+To make training and prediction faster, all images will be resized to 64 x 64 pixels.
+Also inspired by this [blog post](https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9#.xgnblq2nv).

-### FLipping
+### Flipping
-Since the test track is rougly a circle one steering direction will dominate and bias the model.
+Since the test track is roughly a circle one steering direction will dominate and bias the model.
 A simple approach to avoid this and to get even more training data, is by copying and flipping each data.

+### Final Data Set
+Overall, I have collected 4163 data points.
+With all three cameras, this will give us 12489 raw images and angles.
+The function `create_generator()` in line 112 returns a python generator which is yields chunks of the entire data to the optimizer.
+This function is also in charge of augmenting the original data.
+First, the data will be duplicated and flipped.
+Afterwards every image will be augmented in brightness, steering and image size.
+The data augmentation makes it possible to use the same data over and over again and still gather new information.
+In training, I let the generator run over all the data twice, giving me 49956 images.
+10% of the images are used as validation set.
+Validation data will not be augmented except of flipping.

 ## Architecture
-My architecture consists of four convolutional layers with increasing number of filters, each followed by a RELU activation layer and a Maxpooling layer.
-The following for Fully Connected layers are seperated by Dropout layers to prevent overfitting, which is a perpetual danger in this project.
+My architecture is more or less standard consisting of four convolutional layers with increasing number of filters, each followed by a RELU activation layer and a Maxpooling layer.
+Each convolution layer added more steadiness in the driving performance.
+The following four Fully Connected layers are separated by Dropout layers to prevent overfitting, which is a perpetual danger in this project.
+Since we do not want to assign the input data to a specific class, this is not a classification problem but a regression problem.
+Hence we do not need a SoftMax Activation in the end.
+The last linear classifier gives us a floating point number which is our predicted steering angle.
 ```
 ____________________________________________________________________________________________________
 Layer (type)                     Output Shape          Param #     Connected to